DWLSR With Knowledge

 When an officer suspects that a motorist’s driver’s license is either suspended or revoked, the following procedures apply:

-1. The officer is required to contact CIC and conduct a driver’s license check to determine the status of the driver’s license.
+1. The officer is required to contact CIC and conduct a driver’s license check to determine the license’s status.

-3. If the driver’s license status indicates that the license has been revoked or suspended due to being a habitual traffic offender, has numerous suspensions, or has expired, the officer may arrest the offender and impound the driver’s license and place it into Property/Evidence as evidence.
+3. If the driver’s license status indicates that the license has been revoked or suspended due to being a habitual traffic offender, has numerous suspensions, or has expired, the officer may arrest the offender, impound the driver’s license, and place it in Property/Evidence as evidence.
 After the arrest, the officer must initiate an Offense Report to document the incident.

 4. If the driver’s license status indicates that the license has been suspended due to a minor infraction, the officer may issue a citation with a mandatory court date.
 The officer is trained to impound the license and an Offense Report should be initiated to document the incident.